DisguisedMax/Task-Manager-Project/README.md

-# PROG71990-25FW - Section1 Group5 - Group Assignment

-Division of Labour

-AUSTIN FOCUS:
+# Task Manager CLI

+A command-line task manager built in C that allows users to create, manage, and track tasks directly from the terminal.

+This project was originally developed as part of a team assignment focused on modular program design and collaborative development.

+## Features

-- Adding a new task
+- Add new tasks
-- Deleting an existing task
-- Updating an existing task
+- Delete existing tasks

-MAX FOCUS:
+- Update tasks
+- Search for tasks
+- Mark tasks as complete
+- Save tasks to a file
+- Load tasks from disk
+- Organize tasks by categories

+## My Contributions

+I was responsible for the **task display system**, including:

 - Displaying a single task
-- Displaying range for task
+- Displaying a range of tasks
-- Displaying all tasks
+- Displaying all tasks in the task list

-MARIO FOCUS:
-- Searching for a task
-- Saving accumulated data to file
-- Loading accumulated data from disk
-- Marking tasks as complete (Addtional Feature)
-- Seperation of tasks into categories (Addtional feature)
+These features required handling task data structures and formatting output clearly for the user.

+## Technologies

+- C
+- File I/O
+- Modular program design
+- Command-line interface

+## Example Usage

+Display all tasks: